5 marketing metrics to track this year

 Don’t be overwhelmed by marketing

-The 5 metrics to marketing success in 2023
+The 5 metrics to marketing success in this

-What are the five essential marketing metrics small businesses must monitor in 2023?
+What are the five essential marketing metrics small businesses must monitor in this year?
 It all comes down to customers.
 Attract customers.
 Retain customers.
 This is solved using marketing math to align results and revenue, entirely focused on the customer journey.

 For both B2C and B2B marketers, this resource investment comes with substantial performance expectations.
 Marketing must not only test, integrate, and train on these technologies, but also become power users, while connecting results to revenue.
 Small businesses don’t have the time and resources to keep up.
 You need to drive sales, not learn another tool.
 Yes, there are fantastic tools out there – just choose wisely.

 What your company focuses on is the same as everyone else – getting customers and keeping them happy.

 First, track the number of digital eyeballs that are viewing your business.
 Prospects need to see your business seven times before they can remember you.
 For parents with young kids, consider how many times you ask, cajole, demand, and threaten to clean their room?
 Same thing.
 The easiest way to achieve the 7X is keeping track of your impressions (aka imps), or digital eyeballs, as we refer to them.